Metropolitan Jerome OSJV of Selsey

 Having been a “worker priest” for much of his ministry, Metropolitan Jerome also has a background in leisure and hospitality gained as a restaurateur and licensee.
 As a former small business owner and member of the Federation of Small Businesses, his knowledge also extends to Human Resource management, Health & Safety, retail and marketing as well as Food Hygiene.
 Metropolitan Jerome’s experience also includes being a former Trade Union Representative (Public & Commercial Services Union) and a Staff Sports & Leisure Association Rep’ (HASSRA) in the Civil Service (Department for Work & Pensions); where he worked originally as an Employment Advisor, then in Marketing and Business liaison (Sussex & Surrey) and finally as a consultant in IT Project Management and support (London & South East England).
 All of this experience has perfectly placed him to act as an industrial chaplain to a number of small and large businesses in the city.

-The Archbishop is well known in Brighton & Hove for his commitment to fundraising for local charities utilising his many talents.
-Most famously walking a tightrope in 2009 for the Sussex Beacon HIV/AIDS Hospice (video below).
+The Archbishop is well known in Brighton & Hove for his commitment to fundraising for local charities utilising his many talents, perhaps most famously walking a tightrope in 2009 for the Sussex Beacon HIV/AIDS Hospice (video below).
 Earning the trust and affection of the circus artistes following his tightrope walk and after the death of the Revd Roly Baines, Metropolitan Jerome became Chaplain to Zippos Circus.
-He has regularly performed for the Mayor of Brighton & Hove’s Charity Gala and with celebrities Dame Vera Lynn (St Dunstan’s home for blind war veterans) and Dame Felicity Lott (for Radios in Hospitals).
-Metropolitan Jerome is a Patron of a local choir in Brighton and often leads and organises workshops ranging from choral singing through to karaoke!
-In the spirit of ecumenism, he formerly directed the Choir of Dorset Gardens Methodist Church and the annual citywide and ecumenical “Messiah from scratch” and Stainer’s “The Crucifixion” performances, as he had done in Aberystwyth as a student.
+He has regularly performed for the Mayor of Brighton & Hove’s annual Charity Gala and with celebrities Dame Vera Lynn (St Dunstan’s home for blind war veterans) and Dame Felicity Lott (for Radios in Hospitals) appearing himself as “a Dame”!
+In the spirit of ecumenism, he formerly directed the Choir of Dorset Gardens Methodist Church for five years and restarted the annual citywide and ecumenical “Messiah from scratch” and Stainer’s “The Crucifixion” performances, as he had done in Aberystwyth as a student.
 He has been Musical Director of the annual Rottingdean Drama Society pantomime since 2010 and of the Brighton Revue Company since 2013 (following the late John Gould).

-In 2013, Metropolitan Jerome found a way to utilise his experience in the hospitality industry and founded the “Cherubs Kitchen“ apostolate inspired by the homeless drop-in he partnered with Majors Mark & Tracy Bearcroft at Brighton Congress Hall.
+In 2013, Metropolitan Jerome found a way to utilise his experience in the hospitality industry and founded the “Cherubs Kitchen“ apostolate inspired by the homeless drop-in he partnered with Majors Mark & Tracy Bearcroft at Brighton Congress Hall in 2009.
 Noticing that some of the guests had experience in catering he determined to find a way for such to be enabled to return to work.
 “Cherubs Kitchen” now operates commercial franchise operations across the city providing work experience and work rehabilitation opportunities and NVQ apprenticeships in professional catering.
 The profits from the franchises go to support various homeless support projects across the city.